-This programme will enable graduating students to apply to the General Osteopathic Council (GOsC) for registration as an osteopath in the UK.
+This part-time undergraduate programme equips students with the underpinning knowledge, hands-on experience and multidisciplinary teamwork needed to be a competent osteopath, and will enable graduating students to apply to the General Osteopathic Council (GOsC) for registration and begin professional practice.

 Key course features

-- The course strongly supports evidence-informed practice and theacademic and clinical content of the course are underpinned by scholarship and research undertaken at the UCO.
+- Strongly supports evidence-informed practice with course content underpinned by scholarship and research undertaken by the UCO's internationally-recognised Research department.

-- Five GCSEs at grades A-C, including Mathematics and English Language
+- Five GCSEs at grades 9-4 (A*-C in the previous grading system), including Mathematics and English Language.

-- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science.
+- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science, Psychology or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.
+BTEC and Access Diplomas with relevant human biology and science content are also welcomed.

 - Students whose first language is not English are required to demonstrate fluency in written and spoken English equivalent to an IELTS score of 6.5 or above.

-- If you have already undertaken science studies at degree level and think you may be eligible for Recognition of Prior Learning (RPL) you can find further information in our Recognition of Prior Learning Policy (found on our Policies, Procedures and Privacy page).
+- If you have already undertaken science studies at degree level and think you may be eligible for Recognition of Prior Learning (RPL) you can find further information in our Recognition of Prior Learning Policy and how to apply for RPL on our RPL page.

 The UCO is committed to a policy of inclusion, actively seeking to widen participation and to increase opportunities for high-calibre students with the aptitude and potential to undertake a degree in osteopathy.
 Students from diverse ethnic and social backgrounds, UCO-leavers, mature ‘second career’ applicants and students with a range of seen and unseen disabilities are all warmly welcomed.
 Every application to the UCO is considered on its own merits.